MarinaOrzechowski/MachineLearningCourse/README.md

 # MachineLearningCourse
 Here I will post homeworks from the Machine Learning class at CCNY

 All code and results can be viewed in Jupyter Notebook.
-You need an internet to have access to datasets.
+Connect to the internet to have access to datasets.